×

 Treatment for eye malformations depends on the specific type and severity of the condition.
 In some cases, surgical intervention may be required to correct structural abnormalities and improve vision.
 For example, surgery can help repair a coloboma or remove a congenital cataract.
 In cases where vision cannot be fully restored, visual aids such as glasses, contact lenses, or low-vision devices may help optimize remaining vision.
 Early intervention with visual rehabilitation, including therapies to enhance remaining vision and support developmental milestones, is crucial for children with eye malformations.
 Genetic counseling may also be beneficial for families to understand the risk of recurrence in future pregnancies and to explore potential genetic causes of the malformation.
 Regular follow-up with an eye care professional is essential for monitoring and managing these conditions over time.

-- Disaster Response Specialist in Sangacholing
+- Shock Trauma Specialist in Sangacholing

-- Gynecologic Oncology in Sangacholing
+- Neuroendocrinology in Sangacholing

-- Ayurvedic Specialist in Sangacholing
+- Microvascular Hand Surgery Specialist in Sangacholing

-- Crisis Medical Response Specialist in Sangacholing
+- Colorectal Cancer Specialist in Sangacholing

 - Heart Transplant Surgery in Sangacholing